gourav-112/kc/README.md

-# Kirana Club
+# KC

 ## Overview
-Kirana Club is a job-processing system designed to handle multiple store visits within a single job.
+This is a job-processing system designed to handle multiple store visits within a single job.
 Each store visit contains multiple images, and the job is considered **completed** only when all images are processed successfully.
 If any image processing fails, the job is marked as **failed**.
-The system uses **Golang** for backend development and **GORM** as an ORM to interact with an SQLite database.
+The system uses **Golang** for backend development and SQLite database.

 ## Features
 - Submit a job containing multiple store visits and images.